Transposition of Conductors

 Transposition Method

 To balance the voltage on a power line, it’s important to balance the capacitance of the line.
 This can be achieved by transpositioning the lines.
 Transposition involves placing the one-third segment of all three conductor phases in the same line.
-This balancing technique effectively reduces voltage imbalances on the line.

 Disadvantage of Transposition of Conductors

 Frequently altering the position of conductors can weaken the supporting structure, increasing system costs.
+However, the benefits of transposition of conductors—such as reduced electromagnetic interference and better voltage symmetry—often outweigh these drawbacks in high-voltage systems.

 Reference: Transposition of Transmission line-Wikipedia